 What can you make with Cricut EasyPress 2?
 The Cricut EasyPress 2 allows you to quickly and easily transfer designs onto flat materials, such as t-shirts, aprons, tote bags, pillowcases, baby clothes, banners, coasters, tablecloths, and more.
 Because of the high-temperature capability, it can even be used for some sublimation projects.

 Excited yet?
 You should be.
 This little gadget makes transferring designs a breeze, and the list of uses is really only limited by your creativity.

 Just in case you’re not convinced yet, let’s take a closer look at the small but mighty Cricut EasyPress 2.

-- A NO-STRESS HEAT PRESS - Get professional heat-transfer results without the guesswork and repeated...
+- A NO-STRESS HEAT PRESS — Get pro-level heat-transfer results with Cricut EasyPress 2, the speed of...

 Using a Cricut EasyPress 2, you can put your design on a wide range of fabric items like shirts, ties, jackets, blankets, and more, but that’s not all.

 You can even use it to heat transfer onto coasters, cardstock, corkboard, and similar materials.